voanhhieu10250/neovim/README.md

 Run `nvim` and wait for the plugins to be installed

 **NOTE** (You will notice treesitter pulling in a bunch of parsers the next time you open Neovim)

+## Note

+If you're using WSL on windows then to install [win32yank.exe](https://github.com/neovim/neovim/wiki/FAQ#how-to-use-the-windows-clipboard-from-wsl:~:text=If%20Neovim%20is%20only%20installed%20within%20our%20WSL%20distribution%2C%20we%20can%20just%20install%20win32yank.exe%20manually%3A) in order for neovim to work with system clipboard.

 ## Get healthy